 As an alternative, you could use a toastie maker or a George Foreman type grill instead to cook this easy Tuna Melt lunch idea!

-Tuna Melt Variations…
+Tuna Melt Recipe Variations…

 Don’t have bread on hand?
 No problem, substitute with English muffins.